 A manual standing desk could be hand-operated or use the power of compressed air.
 A good quality standing desk should be easy to use of course, with pneumatic power accessed via a lever, and hand-cranked models only requiring a small effort to adjust.

 They have the advantage of being cheaper than motor-powered desks, but cannot quite match the power or stability of their electronic counterparts.
-That said, with a lifting capacity of up to 15kg, the Air Lift Sit-Stand Desk will support small to medium-sized setups comfortably.
+That said, with lesser lifting capacity they will support small to medium-sized setups comfortably.

 L Shaped and Corner Desks